Governor calls on flood-weary Vermonters to 'stick together' with more thunderstorms on the horizon

 Vermont is also working to establish statewide floodplain standards.

-Sharp reported from Portland, Maine.
 McCormack reported from Concord, New Hampshire.
-Reporters Patrick Whittle in Maine and Julie Walker in New York also contributed to this story.
+Associated Press reporters David Sharp and Patrick Whittle in Portland, Maine, and Julie Walker in New York also contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.